-(f) Bond Issuance Costs, Discounts, Premiums and Deferred Amount on Refundings Bond issuance costs, discounts, premiums and deferred amount on refundings for the government-wide statement of net assets and the enterprise funds are deferred and amortized over the term of the bonds using a method that approximates the interest method.
+(f) Bond Issuance Costs, Discounts, Premiums and Deferred Amount on Refundings method.
 Government-wide statement and enterprise fund bond discounts and deferred amount on refundings are presented as a reduction of the face amount of bonds payable whereas issuance costs are recorded as a deferred cost (asset).